apache/pulsar/site2/website-next/versioned_docs/version-2.6.3/administration-zk-bk.md

 # Point to local ZK quorum
 zkServers=zk1.example.com:2181,zk2.example.com:2181,zk3.example.com:2181

-#This parameter best be set, otherwise，the BookKeeper can't start normally in special environment, for example, Huawei Cloud.
+#It is recommended to set this parameter.
+Otherwise, BookKeeper can't start normally in certain environments (for example, Huawei Cloud).
 advertisedAddress=
 ```